MrJSwotinsky/Python/Unit_1_Revisiting_Python_Programming_Fundamentals/Daily_Assignments/04_Due_Wed_Oct_2_WR_2_Introduction_to_Booleans.md

       ```python
       print(True / False)
       ```
+    * List 5 relational operators.
+Explain what each is.
     * Identify whether or not each of the following values are boolean values.
 For each value that is not boolean,  explain why not.
         * 'True'
         * 'true'